GHswitt/esphome-yambms/documents/README/YamBMS_LP_YAML.md

 As soon as you import a `Shunt` and it can be combined ([see condition](YamBMS_behavior.md#shunt)) the values ​​`Voltage`, `Current`, `Power` and `SoC` of the shunt(s) will take precedence over the BMS values.

 You can find `Shunt` import `LP` examples in the [examples/single-node](../../examples/single-node/) folder.

+## Balancer

+> [!IMPORTANT]
+> You must number your `Balancer` with the same number as the `BMS` it is connected to.

+As soon as the balancer is available/online the values ​​`equalizing` and `balance trigger voltage` of the balancers(s) will take precedence over the BMS values.

 ## YamBMS